bishram-acharya/bishram-acharya/README.md

 ### Salutations, fellow inhabitants of the digital realm! 👋

 Welcome to my GitHub profile!
 I'm Bishram Acharya, and I'm thrilled to share my programming and data science journey with you.
-From Python scripting to building web applications and diving into data analysis, I'm here to learn, create, and contribute to the tech community.
+From Python scripting to building ml models and diving into data analysis, I'm here to learn, create, and contribute to the tech community.

 ## Skills Snapshot